© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows S of Ashton Farm is a scheduled monument protected by Historic England under reference 1003217.
 View the official record →

-Two round barrows S of Ashton Farm is a pair of Bronze Age burial monuments located in Dorset.
+Two round barrows S of Ashton Farm is a Bronze Age burial monument located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003217.

 Two round barrows S of Ashton Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003217.